Cooperation between Volunteers, Govt Essential for Growth, Insists UN

 Michael Olugbode in Abuja

-United Nations has emphasized the need for volunteerism, insisting that cooperation between volunteers and governments helps build equal and inclusive societies
+The United Nations has emphasised the need for volunteerism, insisting that cooperation between volunteers and governments helped to build equal and inclusive societies.

-A statement by the UN Secretary General, Antonio Guterres on the Launch of the 2022 State of the World’s Volunteerism Report (SWVR), spelt out the need for a New Social Contract that creates equal opportunities and respect the rights and freedoms of all.
+A statement by the UN Secretary General, Mr. Antonio Guterres, on the launch of the 2022 State of the World’s Volunteerism Report (SWVR), spelt out the need for a New Social Contract that would create equal opportunities and respect the rights and freedoms of all.

 In line with that, the 2022 SWVR revealed that cooperation between volunteers and governments help build equal and inclusive societies; and despite the sociology-economic impacts of the pandemic, global interest in volunteering has not waned, and volunteering in communities has endured depute limited mobility and resources, including leveraging virtual volunteering opportunities.

-Speaking at the unveiling of the report in Abuja, the UN Resident and Humanitarian Coordinator in Nigeria, Mr. Matthias Schmale, noted that UN has mobilize significant number for the UN system and the government, among which is the collaboration with the Benue state in contributing to ten community volunteers.
+Speaking at the unveiling of the report in Abuja, the UN Resident and Humanitarian Coordinator in Nigeria, Mr. Matthias Schmale, noted that UN has mobilised significant number for the UN system and the government, among which is the collaboration with the Benue State in contributing to 10 community volunteers.

-Schmale said volunteerism was a global thing and has been with us from time immemorial, noting that everyone at one time or the other has volunteered.
+Schmale said volunteerism is a global thing and has been with us from time immemorial, noting that everyone at one time or the other has volunteered.

 He said: “Volunteerism need not be official but rather unofficial and this is part of our way of life, which we have done at one point or the other in our lifetime.